sunsetmountain/iotcore-heartrate/README.md

 # iotcore-heartrate

-This folder contains a Python client that demonstrates an overview of the Google Cloud IoT Core platform.
+This project contains the code necessary to setup either (1) a Raspberry Pi with a heart rate sensor or (2) a Google Cloud Compute Engine VM with a data simulation script in order to demonstrate how Google Cloud IoT Core works.
+The full instructions are contained this Codelab (URL TBD).

-## Quickstart
+## Data Simulation Quickstart

-1. Install the gCloud CLI as described in [the Cloud IoT Core documentation](https://cloud.google.com/iot/docs/how-tos/getting-started#set_up_the_google_cloud_sdk_and_gcloud).
-If you are using Cloud shell which is the recommended method, it comes with gCloud pre-installed
+NOTE: Replace PROJECT_ID with your project in the following commands

+1. Login to Google Cloud.
+If desired, create a new project and select it once it is ready.
+Open a Cloud shell

+2. Create a BigQuery dataset and table (replace PROJECT_ID with your project):

+        $bq --location=US mk --dataset PROJECT_ID:heartRateData
+        $bq mk --table PROJECT_ID:heartRateData.heartRateDataTable sensorID:STRING,uniqueID:STRING,timecollected:TIMESTAMP,heartrate:FLOAT

-2. Create a PubSub topic :
+3. Create a PubSub topic:

-        $gcloud beta pubsub topics create projects/iot-taw-project/topics/iot-data
+        $gcloud beta pubsub topics create projects/PROJECT_ID/topics/heartratedata

 3. Add the service account `cloud-iot@system.gserviceaccount.com` with the role `Publisher` to that PubSub topic from the [Cloud Developer Console](https://console.cloud.google.com).
 This service account will be used by IOT Core to publish the data to the Cloud Pub/Sub topic created above.

+4. Create a Dataflow process

+        Calling Google-provided Dataflow templates from the command line is not yet supported

 4. Create a registry:

-        $gcloud beta iot registries create iot-taw-registry \
+        $gcloud beta iot registries create heartrate \
-            --project=iot-taw-project \
+            --project=PROJECT_ID \
             --region=us-central1 \
-            --event-pubsub-topic=projects/iot-taw-project/topics/iot-data
+            --event-pubsub-topic=projects/PROJECT_ID/topics/iot-data

 5. Use the `generate_keys.sh` script to generate your signing keys.
 This script creates a ES256 Public/Private Key pair (ec_public.pem/ec_private.pem) and also retrieves the Google root certificate (roots.pem) in the current directory